Gyuri1/FMC_CSV_Import_Export/README.md

 Tool currently does NOT support users field.
 This is an FMC Policy Creation limit.

-Please review the NEW policy before you deploy it!
+Please review the NEW policy before deploying it!

 Use it at your own risk!
 THIS IS DEMO CODE - NO WARRANTY OR SUPPORT IS IMPLIED OR PROVIDED!